rpajanssen/api-test-examples/springboot-restassured/README.md

 ## Cons RestAssured

+* you need to add more dependencies to your pom
-* some incompatibilities with the Spring BOM
+* some incompatibilities with the Spring BOM (dependency hell)

 # MockMVC